For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Remember that they don’t have the carbon filter, so they are best when used in areas with minimal chemical water contamination.

-Another option that I don’t have but have used with friends are gravity filters.
+Another option that I don’t have but have used with friends is gravity filters.
 If you need to filter larger amounts of water for bigger groups the gravity filters are the way to go.
 You can quickly set up the system and then let gravity do all the work.

 If you have ever used standard filters (like the Sawyer and Katadyn) you’ll know why gravity filters are amazing.
 I love my two filters, but it does take a bit of work to filter the water.